 Civil wars and conflicts rumble on far too long in far too many places like Syria and the Sudans, and they are devastating for those involved.
 Economists have measured the costs of all such conflict, from the death toll from civil wars, regular wars, terrorism along with the costs of refugees but also including the way conflicts can blight countries' economic growth for decades.
-Yet, their total impact. though important in specific hotspots, is globally fairly small, with a total cost of about 0.2 per cent of global GDP.
+Yet, their total impact, though important in specific hotspots, is globally fairly small, with a total cost of about 0.2 per cent of global GDP.

 But surprisingly, other forms of violence are probably a much greater problem and they certainly deserve more of the world's attention.
-This is the argument by James Fearon and Anke Hoeffler in a new research paper for the Copenhagen Con-
+This is the argument by James Fearon and Anke Hoeffler in a new research paper for the Copenhagen Consensus.

 Take the stark fact that, for each civil war battlefield death, roughly nine people are murdered.
 If you measure the total cost, not just of homicides but assaults and the fear associated with these, the global cost runs to more than 1.4 per cent of GDP.
 For sub-Saharan Africa, because of higher crime rates, the cost is nearly 4 per cent of the region's GDP.
-This does not mean that the region loses some \$86 billion each year from this violence. but rather that if we could avoid these murders and assaults, the region would be better off in a way that would be comparable with everyone being 4 per cent most important part of violence.
-The most devastating impact of violence comes from two areas that are often neglected, and the economic analysis shows us why we need to give them much more
+This does not mean that the region loses some \$86 billion each year from this violence. but rather that if we could avoid these murders and assaults, the region would be better off in a way that would be comparable with everyone being 4 per cent richer.